aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

    the public endpoint where it would be hosted.
 2. The .jsii.tabl.json  and .jsii files are both “pretty-printed.”
 We can reduce their size to 42 MB (-23%) and 30 MB (-33%) by removing all the whitespace and newlines.
-We will not implement this, since it does not have a significant enough impact on size.
+Since we are going to be compressing these files, removing whitespace doesn't have much benefit.
+It will not impact either the unpacked npm package size, or the compressed artifact size for all package manager.
+   Since the files will already be compressed in both versions.

 #### Source Map Files (.js.map)